-Track / Album / Single downloads (when someone purchases a download on iTunes / Google / Amazon)
+- Track / Album / Single downloads (when someone purchases a download on iTunes / Amazon)

-Locker Service (a small amount of money is generated when someone downloads a track they had previously purchased through iTunes / Google / Amazon)
+- Locker Service (a small amount of money is generated when someone downloads a track they had previously purchased through iTunes / Amazon)

-Unmonetized (this is related to users in Deezer that have a "free trial")
+- Unmonetized (this is related to users that have a "free" accounts)

-You'll also see any deductions, which contains any mechanical royalties that are paid out for your cover songs.
+You'll also see any deductions, which contain any mechanical royalties that are paid out for your cover songs.
 Curious about how mechanical royalties are taken out when a purchase is made?
 Click here!